Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 Your child should not go to school or daycare for at least 2 to 3 weeks after the surgery.

 You'll be taught how to measure your child's head size.
-You should do this on each week.
+You should do this each week as instructed.

 Swelling from the surgery should go away in about 3 weeks.